Chin-Fu-Liu/Acute-stroke_Detection_Segmentation/README.md

 #### The input format under `SUBJECTID_FOLDER` folder

 The input format is Nifti (.nii or .nii.gz).
-The user can convert to this format using any software / script (e.g., dcm2nii, MRICron, ImageJ).
+The user can convert to this format using any software/script (e.g., dcm2nii, MRICron, ImageJ).

 `SUBJECTID_FOLDER` should be named by its SubjectID, as in our example folder, we put it like `Subject01` or `Subject02`.
 Each `SUBJECTID_FOLDER` folder should at least contain DWI and b0 images.
 And the data storage structure and naming format should be as following: